shaneholloman/ansible-role-security/README.md

     security_ssh_restart_handler_state: restarted

-The state of the `restart ssh` handler.
+The state of the `Restart ssh` handler.
 Typically this should remain `restarted`.

     security_sudoers_passwordless: []
     security_sudoers_passworded: []